MaggiN1337/carnd-term1/traffic-sign-classifier/writeup_Traffic-Sign-Project_Neuert.md

 My final model results were:
 * training set accuracy of 0.999
-* validation set accuracy of 0.957
+* validation set accuracy of 0.944
-* test set accuracy of 0.947
+* test set accuracy of 0.934

-I think, to get a higher accuracy of the validation set, it is not really necessary to tune the neural network.
-The better way would be, to add more training and validation data in the way I mentioned above.

 ### Test a Model on New Images